 How do I join the #LCSM tweetchat?

-Although you can follow this chat using just Twitter, you’ll find it much easier to keep up if you use a tweetchat tool.
+You can follow #LCSM Chat on Twitter by filtering the Twitter feed so that it displays only tweets containing “#LCSM.”
+However, you may find it easier to keep up if you use a tweetchat tool.
 Both methods are described below.

 To participate in a tweetchat using Twitter: